xflc/kapa-pdf-takehome_SHARE/documentation/thoughts_and_findings.md

 Every answer is correct.
 Great news!

-We still see some weird chunks.
+We still see some non perfect chunks.
 Some with very few text, some with weird markdown headers, etc.

 Possible Next steps:
 - Check linting and formatting of the codebase
-- Cal an LLM  after the whole markdown page is aggregated to uniformize the markdown headers their hierarchy
+- Call an LLM after the whole markdown page is aggregated to uniformize the markdown headers their hierarchy
-- Add concurrency to the openai api calls and parallelize with the layout detection to speed up the process
+- Put back the code that implemented concurrency to the openai api calls and parallelize with the layout detection to speed up the process
-- Add a Load/Save Index button to the app so that we dont have to wait for the whole process every time we want to test queries
 - Evaluate the quality of the markdown by comparing it with the original pdf. overlap of text, overlap of tables, llm-as-a-judge, etc. Just because these tests are passing does not mean the markdown is good.
 We have to be careful with overfitting to these tests, so we should create a more robust evaluation pipeline.
+- Add a Load/Save Index button to the app so that we dont have to wait for the whole process every time we want to test queries